SebastianKurp/Comp373-Facility-Management-System/README.md

 Can be found either in the PDF or for a better rendering using a tool that can read UML files(intelij has a great one) [![UML1](https://github.com/SebastianKurp/Comp373-Facility-Management-System/blob/master/UML1.PNG?raw=true "UML1")](https://github.com/SebastianKurp/Comp373-Facility-Management-System/blob/master/UML1.PNG?raw=true "UML1")

+### Patterns
+Problem solved with observer pattern - Staff announcements created in the staff registry (observable) update each individual staff member's (observer) annoucment when the announcement is changed.
+This allows the system to change the announcement in one place and have the changes applied throughout each staff member.